scala/docs.scala-lang/sips/sip-submission.md

 ### Submission

 After receiving the green light from the Process Lead, you can write up your idea and submit it as a SIP.

+A SIP is a Markdown document written in conformance with the [process template](https://github.com/scala/slip/blob/master/slip-template.md).
 It ought to contain a clear specification of the proposed changes.
 When such changes significantly alter the compiler internals, the author is invited to provide a proof of concept.
 Delivering a basic implementation can speed up the process dramatically.
 Even compiler hackers find very difficult to predict the interaction between the design and the implementation, so the sooner we have an evidence of a working prototype that interacts with all the features in Scala, the better.
 Otherwise, committee members may feel that the proposed changes are impossible and automatically dismiss them.
 If your changes are big or somewhat controversial, don’t let people hypothesize about them and show results upfront.

 A SIP is submitted as a pull request against [the official Scala website repo](https://github.com/scala/scala.github.com).
 Within a week of receiving the